hyunbin7303/Algorithm/README.md

 # Algorithm
+* Dynamic Programming :  Time recursion upside down. - Floyd-Warshall algorithm for the all pairs shortest path problem.
+* Greedy : FInd solution by always making the choice that looks optimal at the moment. - Prim's algorithm, Kruskal's algorithm
 * Divide and Conquer : Divide the array into smaller arrays segment and then sort this small array element.
-After all that, combine into as one array.
+After all that, combine into as one array. - Merge sort, Quick sort, Strassen's algorithm, FFT.